-We offer seven certifications that recognize knowledge and competency, including the Project Management Professional (PMP)® credential held by more than 590,000 practitioners worldwide.
+We offer seven certifications that recognize knowledge and competency, including the Project Management Professional (PMP)® certification held by nearly 650,000 practitioners worldwide.
 Salaries and career opportunities for credential holders show that employers recognize the value delivered by trained practitioners.
 Learn more.

 PMI's standards for project, program and portfolio management are the most widely recognized standards in the profession — and increasingly the model for project management in business and government.

 They are developed and updated by thousands of PMI volunteers with experience in every type of project, and provide a common language for project management around the world.
 Learn more.

-Much of our activity takes place in 280 geographic chapters and in many industry and interest-based communities of practice.
-These communities, open to PMI members and led by volunteers, support the knowledge sharing and professional networking that are central to our mission.
-Learn more about our chapters, communities and volunteers.
+Much of our activity takes place in 280 geographic chapters that are open to PMI members and led by volunteers.
+Participate to enjoy events, meet new peers, network and share your knowledge and experience.
+Learn more about our chapters and volunteers.

 PMI offers a wide range of professional development opportunities, from our SeminarsWorld® and e-learning courses to PMI global congresses and other events.

 You can also turn to more than 1600 Registered Education Providers (R.E.P.s) for project management training and continuing development.
-For those in college, the PMI Global Accreditation Center for Project Management Education Programs has recognized more than 90 degree programs in institutions worldwide.
+For those in college, the PMI Global Accreditation Center for Project Management Education Programs has recognized nearly 100 degree programs in institutions worldwide.
 Learn more.

 The PMI Research Program, the most extensive in the field, advances the science, practice and profession of project management.
 It expands project management's body of knowledge through research projects, symposiums and surveys, and shares it through publications, research conferences and working sessions.
 Learn more.